SAP-samples/teched2023-DA161/exercises/ex3/README.md

 - Learn about setting widget specific styling options for your stories.

-🚩Please make a copy of the dashboard "Exercise 3.2 - Thresholds and Variances for Themes"
+🚩Please make a copy of the dashboard "Exercise 3.2 - Thresholds and Variances for Themes" if not done as part of getStarted

 ℹ️Exercise check!
 Does your dashboard look like this screenshot?